Thomas Medwin: Death of Shelley

-The impecunious Medwin travelled first to Rome, where he was introduced to the sculptor Antonio Canova, and then to Naples, before sailing to Genoa.
+Medwin travelled first to Rome, where he was introduced to the sculptor Antonio Canova, and then to Naples, before sailing to Genoa.
 It was at Genoa that he heard a rumour of an English schooner being lost with two Englishman aboard, but only on his arrival in Geneva did he learn that it was Shelley and Edward Williams, who had drowned on 8 July 1822.
 Medwin was devastated and returned to Italy, where he learned at Spezia that his friends' bodies had been thrown up out of the sea.
 He arrived in Pisa on 18 August, a few hours after the bodies had been cremated.
 Throughout the rest of his life, he was bitter about being late, even claiming at one time that he had been present.
 He met the widows and his friends Byron, Trelawny and Leigh Hunt, who were present at Shelley's cremation, and he put the horror of those days into "Ahasuerus, The Wanderer", a poetic tribute, dedicated to Byron and laid at the feet of the dead Shelley.
 A melancholic Medwin left Pisa shortly after to visit Genoa, Geneva, Paris, and finally London.